Explore Your Options

 • What Color Is Your Parachute? by Richard N. Bolles: A timeless and comprehensive career-change and job-hunting manual.
 It includes invaluable self-assessment exercises (the "Flower Exercise") to help you inventory your skills, interests, and ideal work environment.

-• Crucial Conversations: Tools for Talking When Stakes Are High by Patterson, Grenny, McMillan & Switzler: This is the ultimate guide for the “Communicate Effectively” step.
+• Crucial Conversations: Tools for Talking When Stakes Are High by Patterson, Grenny, McMillan, & Switzler: The ultimate guide for the "Communicate Effectively" step.
 It provides a framework for having productive, honest conversations with your manager about your career goals without creating conflict.

 • Pivot: The Only Move That Matters Is Your Next One by Jenny Blake: If a full-blown career change feels daunting, this book offers a more manageable approach.
 It focuses on making small, deliberate shifts to leverage your existing strengths in new ways, aligning perfectly with "taking the initiative" and "seeking out opportunities."

-• The Squiggly Career by Helen Tupper and Sarah Ellis: This book challenges the traditional linear career ladder, advocating for a more fluid and modern approach to work.
-It’s perfect for readers who want to “join cross-functional teams” and grow by building a diverse skill set rather than just climbing upwards.
+• The Squiggly Career by Helen Tupper and Sarah Ellis: This book challenges the traditional linear career ladder, advocating a more fluid, modern approach to work.
+It’s perfect for readers who want to "join cross-functional teams" and grow by building a diverse skill set rather than just climbing upwards.

 For Managing Your Energy & Well-being (The "Inner Game")